Table of Contents

 DoYourClone - Best Disk Cloning Software

 Step 1.
+Download and install the software on your computer first.
+Also, connect another drive to the machine.
 Open DoYourClone on your computer, choose disk cloning mode - Disk Clone.

 Move OS to An External Device